lmgarciac/DX12_LightingShaders/README.md

 # DirectX 12 PBR – Rotating Cube / Sphere / Model

 This is a small **learning project** written in C++ and DirectX 12.
-It renders a rotating cube, sphere or pre loaded model using a basic **Physically-Based Rendering (PBR)** shading model (Cook–Torrance / GGX).
+It renders a rotating cube, sphere or preloaded model using a basic **Physically-Based Rendering (PBR)** shading model (Cook–Torrance / GGX).

 > **Note:** This project is intentionally simple and self-contained.
 > It is not meant to be a reusable engine or production-quality code.